 How We Chose The Best Dating Apps

-To choose the best dating apps, we
+To choose the top dating sites and apps, we:

 When exploring the apps, we considered: